Vanessa Dobos

 In 2003, Airman 1st Class Vanessa Dobos became the first female aerial gunner in the U.S. Air Force.
 This position was previously closed to women.
 She trained with the 58th Training Squadron at Kirtland Air Force Base in New Mexico.
 Her first duty station was at Nellis AFB in Nevada, and she served with distinction in Iraq and Afghanistan.

-Background

-Dobos was raised in Valley View, Ohio.
-Her interest in the military was inspired by her father, whom she describes as a 'history buff.'
-She was interested in joining the military only if she could have a flying-related job.

-When she learned of the 1A7X1 Aerial Gunner role, she was unaware that it had only recently been open to females.

-"Just the title caught my eye," she said.